AnEstuardoBarriosg/core-code-from-scratch-readme/README/Week 2/Week challenges (Monday).md

 -----------------------------------------------------------------------------------------------
 # Which comes first, cereal or milk?
+## Description
-## Create an algorithm to prepare a bowl of cereal with milk.
+Create an algorithm to prepare a bowl of cereal with milk.
 Represent the result in pseudocode and in a flowchart.